Ifan24/GPT_subtitles/README.md

 # Example

-To download a YouTube video, transcribe it, and generate dual subtitles using the M2M100 translation method:
+To download a <u>YouTube video</u>, transcribe it, and generate subtitles in target language using the google api to translate:

 ```
 python main.py --youtube_url [YOUTUBE_URL] --target_language 'zh' --model 'small' --translation_method 'google'
 ```

-To process a local video file, transcribe it, and generate dual subtitles using Whisper's transcribe method (you will need to download the large Whisper model if it is not already downloaded):
+To process a <u>local video file</u>, transcribe it, and generate subtitles in target language using gpt3.5-16k (you will need to provide an OpenAI API key)):

 ```
-python main.py --local_video [VIDEO_FILE_PATH] --target_language 'zh' --model 'large' --translation_method 'whisper'
+python main.py --local_video [VIDEO_FILE_PATH] --target_language 'zh' --model 'medium' --translation_method 'gpt'
 ```